causalens/dara/docs/faq.md

 <h4> App Themes </h4>

+To set a specific theme you can follow the guide in the [**Themes**](./getting-started/app-building/#themes) section where you can find an example of how to change the theme of your app to dark mode.

 You can also give a specific color-way to your entire application.
-The [**Themes**](./advanced/custom-themes) section shows examples of how to configure your app with a pre-built theme, along with directing you to a resource on how to make your own themes.
+The [** Custom Themes**](./advanced/custom-themes#writing-your-own-theme) section shows examples of how to configure your app with a pre-built theme, along with directing you to a resource on how to make your own themes.

 </details>